Buffy the Vampire Slayer: Broadcast history and syndication

 In the United Kingdom, the entire series aired on Sky One and BBC Two.
 After protests from fans about early episodes being edited for their pre-watershed time-slot, from the second run (mid-second season onwards), the BBC gave the show two time slots: the early-evening slot (typically Thursday at 6:45 pm) for a family-friendly version with violence, objectionable language and other stronger material cut out, and a late-night uncut version (initially late-night Sundays, but for most of the run, late-night Fridays; exact times varied).
 Sky1 aired the show typically at 8:00 pm on Thursdays.
 From the fourth season onwards, the BBC aired the show in anamorphic 16:9 widescreen format.
 Whedon later said that Buffy was never intended to be viewed this way.
 Despite his claims, Syfy now airs repeat showings in the widescreen format.

 In August 2014, Pivot announced that, for the first time, episodes of Buffy would be broadcast in high-definition and in a widescreen 16:9 format authorized by the studio, but not by any of the series' principals.
 The transfer was poorly received by some fans, owing to a number of technical and format changes that were viewed as detrimental to the show's presentation; various scenes were heavily cropped to fit the 16:9 format, and shots were altered to have a brighter look, often with color levels altered.
 Other problems included missing filters, editing errors, and poorly re-rendered CGI.
 Series creator Joss Whedon and other members of the original team also expressed their displeasure.

-As of 2022, the series is available on Comet's digital network.
+The series became available on Disney+ (under the Star brand) beginning February 2021, and was added to Comet's digital network in 2022.